 The State requires eligible entities to submit an application packet prior to awarding funds to the entity.
-The application requires, among many other documents, the submission of a CSBG work-plan (see attached document).
+The application requires, among many other documents, the submission of a CSBG work-plan (see attached document), and a budget.

 13.6.
-Community Needs Assessment
+Community Needs Assessment: